 As the days get shorter and the weather turns colder, it’s common for people to feel more tired.
 These normal seasonal changes can disrupt circadian rhythms and even lead to a form of depression called seasonal affective disorder (SAD), or simply autumn fatigue.

-SAD is a real disorder that affects on 10-20% of the population.
+SAD is a real disorder that affects 1-10 percent of the population.
 Its symptoms include tiredness, low energy, difficulty concentrating, and feelings of sluggishness.
 So it’s no wonder that a lack of energy, which can be an early warning sign for flu, is often dismissed as just a normal part of the season.

 But a lack of energy or a general fatigue this time of year is not always related to SAD.
 In fact, it can be an early warning sign for the flu.
 Additional early warning signs for flu include aches, chills, sore throat, cough, and fever.
 If your fatigue is accompanied by any of these other symptoms, you may be suffering from the flu.
 If your fatigue or tiredness has come on suddenly and is felt to an excessive degree, it is unlikely to be SAD, and a flu test might be a good idea.